Data privacy notice

 With Android you can switch off access to the location in the operating system settings in the submenu item "Apps/Select the browser you use>/App Permissions".

 With iOS you can disable access to the location in the operating system settings in the submenu item "Privacy/Location Services/Select the browser you use".

 When are cookies used?

-We differentiate between cookies that are mandatory for the technical functions of the website and those that are not mandatory for the technical functions of the website.
+We distinguish between cookies that are essential for the webpage’s technical functions and cookies that are not essential for the webpage’s technical functions.

-It is generally possible to use smartcity.db.de without cookies that are not for technical purposes.
-This means that you can prevent browser tracking by cookies (do-not-track, tracking protection list) or block storage of third-party cookies.
-In addition, we recommend checking the saved cookies regularly if they are not expressly desired.
+It is possible to use db.de/smartcity without cookies that do not serve a technical purpose.
+This means that you can prevent browser tracking by cookies (do-not-track, tracking protection list) or block third-party cookies from being saved.

 We also recommend that you regularly check the cookies saved by your system if you have not explicitly requested them.

 Please note: If you delete your cookies altogether, the opt-out cookie will also be deleted.
 This means that you would have to exercise your objection to the analysis of usage behavior again.

 More information on data processing as part of the analysis for which Deutsche Bahn AG is responsible and the relevant setting options can be found at ‘Manage analysis’.